C-IP2 Annual Fall Conference

 C-IP2’s 2023 Annual Conference explores IP issues arising from major Supreme Court decisions, new licensing approaches, national security issues, and tech innovation (Metaverse, crypto, NFTs, and generative AI).
 Impacted doctrines include first sale, SEP and FRAND, TRIPS waiver, functional claiming, so-called patent thickets, and more.
 Join leading academics, practitioners, industry heads, and judges to work through the most important new developments in IP, tech, and the arts.
 This year’s conference features a special celebration honoring Judge Pauline Newman from the Federal Circuit.

-The conference will be held in-person only and will be recorded and posted to C-IP2’s YouTube channel.
+The conference was held in-person only.
+It was recorded and posted to C-IP2’s YouTube channel and below.

 Registration closed